-Both the origins are Canadian but had completely different intents on their definitions of Geomatics and GIS.
+Both the origins are Canadian but had completely different intents in their definitions of Geomatics and GIS.

-Let’s take a look at Roger Tomlinson’s and Michel Paradis’ view of their definitions.
+Let’s take a look at Roger Tomlinson’s and Michel Paradis’ views of their definitions.

 Roger Tomlinson’s GIS

-In the early 1960s, Dr. Roger Tomlinson, the father of GIS, developed of the world’s first true operational GIS in as part of the Canada Geographic Information System (CGIS).
-The Canada Land Inventory (CLI) helped determine land capability for rural Canada by mapping data related to soils, agriculture, forestry and land use.
+In the early 1960s, Dr. Roger Tomlinson, the father of GIS, developed the world’s first true operational GIS as part of the Canada Geographic Information System (CGIS).
+In fact, the Canada Land Inventory (CLI) helped determine land capability for rural Canada by mapping data related to soils, agriculture, forestry, and land use.

 Roger Tomlinson first used the term “Geographic Information System” in his paper “A Geographic Information System for Regional Planning”.

-It was during Roger Tomlinson’s tenure with the Canadian government in the 1960s when he initiated the development of the Canadian Geographic System (CGIS).
+It was during Roger Tomlinson’s tenure with the Canadian government in the 1960s that he initiated the development of the Canadian Geographic Information System (CGIS).

-Canada is the second largest country in the world.
-Because of its sheer size, paper maps and analysis was cumbersome and inaccurate.
-This is why the idea for a computerized Canadian Land Inventory (CLI) was developed in 1964.
+Canada is the second-largest country in the world.
+Because of its sheer size, paper maps and analysis were cumbersome and inaccurate.
+This is why the Canadian government computerized the Canadian Land Inventory (CLI) in 1964.
 But it wasn’t until 1971 that it became fully operational.